estija/starter-academic/content/authors/admin/_index.md

 I am a Visiting Researcher at CVPR Unit, ISI Kolkata, advised by Prof. [Umapada Pal](https://www.isical.ac.in/~umapada/) and Prof. [Saumik Bhattacharya](https://saumikb.github.io/).
 My research interests lie in machine learning and its computer vision and healthcare applications.
 I am interested in exploring the synergy of causal reasoning and representation learning to improve the data-efficiency, generalization, robustness, and explainability of machine learning methods.

 Previously, I graduated from [IIT Roorkee](https://www.iitr.ac.in/) with a bachelor's in Electronics and Communication Engineering.
-For my joint bachelor thesis, I worked on generative adversarial network-based methods for compressive sensing MRI reconstruction, under the guidance of Prof. [Saumik Bhattacharya](https://saumikb.github.io/) and Prof. [P.M.
-Pradhan](https://www.iitr.ac.in/~ECE/Pyari_Mohan_Pradhan).
-I also interned at Northwestern University as an S.N.
-Bose Scholar in the summer of 2019.
+For my joint bachelor thesis, I worked on generative adversarial network-based methods for compressive sensing MRI reconstruction, under the guidance of Prof. [Saumik Bhattacharya](https://saumikb.github.io/) and Prof. [PM Pradhan](https://www.iitr.ac.in/~ECE/Pyari_Mohan_Pradhan).
+I also interned at Northwestern University as an SN Bose Scholar in the summer of 2019.

-For more details on my research, please have a look at my [CV](https://estija.github.io/media/BhavyaResume.pdf).
+For more details on my research, please have a look at my [CV](https://estija.github.io/media/bhavyaresume.pdf).